A Simple Way to Help Kids Develop Growth Mindset

 “Wow,” I said.
 “So what did you learn?”

 “I learned that I should pay more attention when we are walking the course before the race and not spend that time chatting with my friends.
-I also learned that I should walk the whole course and not trust the other girls when they say we don’t need to.
+I learned that I should walk the whole course and not trust others when they say we don’t need to.
 And, I learned that I can run more than a 5k.”